WHEN, WHERE AND HOW MUCH?

 What do I get for taking part?

 Everyone in Dublin, Cork, Belfast, and London gets a cool flashing armband, a finisher’s medal, refreshments, chip timing with a text to confirm your result, and a certificate of completion.
-As well as a great atmosphere and being a vital part of a global movement sweeping round the world on one night to raise awareness of paralysis and the Trust’s mission to cure paralysis in our lifetime.
+As well as a great atmosphere and being a vital part of the fundraising efforts of the Mark Pollock Trust.

 Explaining your entry fee

 100% of your entry fee received goes directly to The Mark Pollock Trust.
 Our fantastic sponsors help pay for the costs of putting on this multi-location event, which is expensive to run.
-Any Run In The Dark organising costs that aren’t covered by sponsorship money are paid for by the Trust.
+Any Run in the Dark organising costs that aren’t covered by sponsorship money are paid for by the Mark Pollock Trust.
 We are constantly seeking more financial support so that sponsors cover all the event costs.
-Then we can make the event even better for you and raise more funds to support the Trust’s mission to find a cure in our lifetime.
+Then we can make the event even better for you and raise more funds to support the Mark Pollock Trust.

-Thank you for being part of the Run in the Dark and generating awareness of the Trust’s mission and the issue of paralysis worldwide.
+Thank you for being part of the Run in the Dark and generating awareness of the Trust’s mission.

 Your entry fee includes and covers: